-Louis Marx & Co. had been producing its big, metal CJ-2A toy since the 1940's, and all it took to turn the toy into a fire truck, was to paint the windshield red and apply the "V.F.D." lettering that was used on most of the fire engines produced by Marx over the years.
+Louis Marx & Co. had been producing its big, metal CJ-2A toy since the 1940's, and all it took to turn the toy into a fire department vehicle was to paint the windshield red and apply the "V.F.D." lettering that was used on most of the fire engines produced by Marx over the years.
 The letters apparently stand for "Volunteer Fire Department", since that full name does appear on some Marx toys.
-Reproductions of the V.F.D. decals are available to restore a worn example like this.
-See a restored Marx Willys pickup (100K JPEG) with V.F.D. markings.

 See also a rear view photo (40K JPEG) of the CJ-2A.